 Learning to live with COPD isn’t easy, but you aren’t the first, and you’re not in this alone.
 Doing even one of the tips listed above can help you enjoy a better quality of life.
 You don’t have to start off doing everything at once.
 If it seems overwhelming, pick one positive action, and build from there.

-Many lung disease sufferers experience better quality of life after receiving stem cell therapy from the Lung Institute.
-If you are interested in learning more about minimally-invasive stem cell therapy, contact a patient coordinator today at (800) 729-3065 to see if you are a candidate for stem cell therapy.
+Many lung disease sufferers experience better quality of life after receiving cellular therapy from the Lung Institute.
+If you are interested in learning more about minimally-invasive cellular therapy, contact a patient coordinator today at (800) 729-3065 to see if you are a candidate for cellular therapy.